 Given current conditions, several factors must be taken into account as you consider your practice.
-First, check your state and county regulations, as stay-at-home restrictions are being updated often.
+First, check your state and county regulations, as restrictions are being updated often.
 We also encourage you to read our Back-to-Practice statement for a full review of considerations.

 Is my liability insurance valid during this time?

 Yes, your liability insurance is valid, as long as you are in compliance with your state and local regulations.
 Check here for state updates.

 Does the insurance policy included with ABMP membership cover COVID-19 transmission?
 What about other liability insurance policies?

 The insurance policy included with ABMP membership contains an exclusion:

 “39.
 Transmission or Fear of Disease.
 Any claim arising from or related to the transmission of Acquired Immunodeficiency Syndrome or Human Immunodeficiency Virus, or exposure to another having same, or to substances or materials contaminated with same, or fear of contracting Acquired Immunodeficiency Syndrome or Human Immunodeficiency Virus or any other disease or illness; or any sexually transmitted disease; or any form of communicable disease.”

 We are aware of recent messaging regarding the coverage of claims and COVID-19 transmission in massage therapy.
 In the spirit of full transparency, there are no black-and-white answers to these questions.
 Based on a review conducted by insurance industry experts, especially focusing on “sickness,” “disease,” and “microbial transmission,” there is no liability insurance policy in the massage profession that can unconditionally claim coverage of infectious disease transmission.
 Language stating "there is no direct exclusion" is not the same as an affirmation of coverage.
 We suggest being wary of any such assurances and asking for precise language that you would be covered, instead of relying on language that a specific exclusion does not exist.